Jasiel-Stark8/semblance_halo/README.md

 ## Progress Report:
 Currenlty increased the dataset to 8gb worth of CSV data on covid, across many scenarios and demographics.
 Data quantity should be in excess of 10~50 Million entries \
 Trying to add them so the model can learn through that pipeline. \
-Current issue being faced is how to run my model on the cuda GPU on kaggle \
+Current issue being faced is how to run my model on the cuda GPU on kaggle (fixed 5 mins later haha)\
 The current updated file is on kaggle and I will update this repo tonight, any contributions are welcome \
 Let's learn together! :)